 Where should I count birds, and for how long?

 You can devote as little as 15 minutes on a single day, or as much as you want over the 4-day count period .
 You can stick to your window or yard, or you can count anywhere: your neighborhood, a local park, a rooftop, a national wildlife refuge or sanctuary, or a birding hotspot farther afield.
 You can also move between locations during the survey, so feel free to visit several different spots.

 Bird Identification Tips

 You might want to study up ahead of time to get a sense of the birds you're likely to see.
 Most of the species you will encounter will be local and familiar.
 (Snow Geese and European Starlings always rank among “most numerous” during the count.)
 The GBBC website offers online guides and ID tips you can use to hone your skills.
-You can also download the free Merlin ID app, which identifies birds from uploaded photos, or the new iPhone app Song Sleuth, which puts a name to a birdsong.
+You can also download the free Merlin ID app, which identifies birds from uploaded photos.

 Create a new checklist for each location and time: if you revisit a spot, start a new checklist.
 Remember to keep track of start and end times for each checklist, as well as distance traveled.
 The mobile app automatically tracks the time after you open a new checklist.

-Adapted from this article by Devin Griffiths/National Audubon Society
+Tips adapted from this article by Devin Griffiths/National Audubon Society (2018)